 The government now believes that they have to enter into a more intense phase of negotiations, and in order to do so there needs to be a government that can express full legitimacy.
 During the elections campaigns, different views about the airlines future were expressed.
 So as of right now, the future of the airline is in a complete limbo, and it’s making it harder for it to find partners.

 The airline was once a symbol of Italy’s post-war economy, and now it struggles to keep up with its counterparts from the world over.
 Alitalia can’t seem to compete with low-cost budget carriers or high-speed trains in Italy.

 With almost 12,000 employees to support, the State is seeking a buyer who will promise to revive the airline without cutting its staff.

 Back in April EasyJet submitted a revised expression of interest; on the other hand, Lufthansa submitted a proposal for a “new” Alitalia.
 Another budget carrier called Wizz Air showed interest at the beginning of the year and has been known to make an offer.
 When asked by the media, the airline refused to make a comment.

 Last week, Lufthansa said would continue its interest in the airline only if it is restructured.
 Again, no confirmations or comments have been given.
 There are predictions that the German airline will be entering into exclusive negotiations son.

 4. Value Of Its Loyalty Program

 Alitalia is still functioning and loyalty members can use their airline miles with the airline and its partners.
-A lot of travelers are opting to use other airlines, and have shown eagerness to sell Alitalia Airline miles because the trust in the airline is dwindling.
+A lot of travelers are opting to use other airlines, and have shown eagerness to sell Alitalia Airline miles for cash because the trust in the airline is dwindling.
 Even though the Alitalia is dismayed at the prospect of its miles being sold, frequent flyers have been enjoying the option to make extra money.